Qwamhina-480/first_project/README.md

 # first_project
-My first project from the Global Code Summer Programme '25
+My first project from the Global Code Summer Programme '25 .
+Practice more